Bangladesh women's national football team: Nepal

-The rivalry between the Bangladesh and Nepal has grown steadily over the past decade, fueled by encounters in the knockout stages of the SAFF Women's Championship.
+The rivalry between Bangladesh and Nepal has grown steadily over the past decade, fueled by encounters in the knockout stages of the SAFF Women's Championship.
 While Nepal traditionally held the upper hand in earlier meetings, the balance of power has gradually shifted.
-The defining moment in the rivalry came in 2022, when Bangladesh defeated Nepal 3–1 in the final held in Kathmandu, capturing their first SAFF Women’s Championship title and spoiling Nepal’s hopes of a historic win on home soil.
-The match was widely seen as a turning point for Bangladeshi women’s football, showcasing a fast, pressing style and a new generation of confident players nurtured through the country’s youth development programs.
+The defining moment in the rivalry came in 2022, when Bangladesh defeated Nepal 3–1 in the final held in Kathmandu, capturing their first SAFF Women's Championship title and spoiling Nepal's hopes of a historic win on home soil.
+The match was widely seen as a turning point for Bangladeshi women's football, showcasing a fast, pressing style and a new generation of confident players nurtured through the country's youth development programs.

 Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.